yellowmessenger/documentation/docs/platform_concepts/channelConfiguration/chat-widget-faq.md

 ## Chat widget related FAQs

 <details>
-<summary>How to resolve the website performance issue after installing the bot?</summary>
+<summary>How to resolve a website performance issue after installing the bot?</summary>
 <div>
  <br/>
  <div>Ensure that the chatbot script is placed within the &lt;body&gt; tag of the host website rather than the &lt;head&gt;.
 This will ensure that the bot loads only when the website is fully loaded without affecting its performance.<br/><img src="https://i.imgur.com/M362zHu.jpg"/></div>